 In 2012, the CAISO moved its rules for the Generator Interconnection and Deliverability Allocation Procedures from Appendix Y to Appendix DD of the CAISO Tariff.
 Due to the rarity of projects failing Screen Q, utilities and stakeholders have only recently identified the outdated reference to Appendix Y in Rule 21.
 The tariff should be updated to cite the CAISO Tariff in effect without naming the specific appendix in case it changes again.

-The change from Appendix Y to Appendix DD means the determination of electrical independence will be performed against Reliability Network Upgrades only versus all Network Upgrades, which included both Reliability Network Upgrades and Deliverability Network Upgrades.
-The Joint IOUs believe that this proposal will reduce the likelihood of projects failing Screen Q. As discussed during working group discussions, the nine PG&E projects that failed Screen Q in 2016 were due to electrical interdependence with Delivery Network Upgrades, and those failures would not have occurred if studied only against Reliability Network Upgrades.
+There are two different types of Network Upgrades identified in Rule 21 and the CAISO Tariff: “Reliability Network Upgrades” and “Deliverability Network Upgrades”.
+The change from Appendix Y to Appendix DD means the determination of electrical independence will be performed against Reliability Network Upgrades only versus Reliability and Deliverability Network Upgrades.
+The Joint IOUs believe that this proposal will reduce the likelihood of projects failing Screen Q. As discussed during working group discussions, the nine PG&E projects that failed Screen Q in 2016 were due to electrical interdependence with Deliverability Network Upgrades, and those failures would not have occurred if studied only against Reliability Network Upgrades.

 PG&E’s advice letter implementing the Phase 3 recommendations from the Smart Inverter Working Group contains updates to the Rule 21 language for Screen Q to reference the applicable CAISO tariff in effect.
 The other IOUs are reviewing procedural filings to make similar updates.
-PG&E’s advice letter is currently suspended pending Commission review.
+PG&E’s advice letter is currently suspended pending Commission review [may need to update prior to submitting the report].

 The working group supports this change.
 For PG&E, the change may happen via approval of the smart inverter advice letter.
 For SCE and SDG&E, the same change could be made as part of this proposal.